#TabooTuesday: Myths About The Pill, Debunked

 The pill (actually called the combined oral contraceptive pill) is the most common form of contraception in the UK.
 Not only is it 99% effective, but it can lighten periods, reduce PMS and even help with adult acne – so why are women secretly scared of it?

-“It makes you fat,” some rumours say.
+“It makes you fat,” some rumors say.
 “It makes you infertile,” others claim.
 “It can make your entire face erupt like a volcano and there’s no way of stopping it,” OMG please tell me this isn’t true.

 To stop ourselves having mini heart palpitations when those mini heart palpitations are totally unnecessary, GP and wellness blogger Dr Ajiri is busting those mystical (ahem) myths about bad side effects right now…